 When you see your therapist, you’re going to work on a number of things to help you build the confidence you need to feel comfortable going out into the world!
 Here are some things that you might work together to treat social anxiety or agoraphobia:

 Grounding yourself is so important when you feel anxious.
-You and your therapist can practice grounding techniques like deep breathing, creating a safe space, applied relaxation, 5-4-3-2-1 grounding and other coping mechanisms.
+You and your therapist can practice grounding techniques like deep breathing, creating a safe space, applied relaxation, mindfulness exercises (like the ones in the DiveThru app!) and other coping mechanisms.

 You need to know just how truly badass you are for even existing with this anxiety!
 It’s not easy!
 Working with a mental health professional can help you build the confidence that you need in order to challenge your fears (and know that you can face them)!

 Journaling is another great tool that you can use to reflect on your progress.
 Every awesome little step forward is cause for celebration!!
 It’s also helpful when you’re feeling down and having a bad day to take a look at these positive milestones you’ve already hit.

 This kind of therapeutic technique was developed to help people face their fears.
 Not all at once, though!
 (That shit takes time!)
 In exposure therapy a patient practices facing this fear in a controlled and safe environment created by the psychologist.
 As the patient progresses, so does the exposure to their fears.

 This is a specific type of therapy that centers around how your thoughts, attitudes and beliefs influence your emotions and actions.
 CBT teaches you how to challenge these thoughts and practice coping skills to help manage your anxiety.